noahbroyles/Music/user-manual.md

 ### Play Mode:
 To enter play mode, type `play` at the prompt.
 You will be shown a list of all mp3 songs in the same directory with a number associated with them.
 Entering a `1` here will shuffle all songs, and entering a `0` will exit play mode.
 Entering a song number will play that song.
 Optionally, you can type `play <songname>`.
 If the songname is found, the player will play the song.

+### Shuffle Mode:
+To enter shuffle mode, type `shuffle` at the prompt.
+The player will play all the songs in a random order.
+To skip a song in shuffle mode, type `skip`.